jeremiasivan/SimNOW/README.md

 2. **Install the prerequisites** <br>
     > **Important Notes** <br>
-    `AliSim` and `MAST` are integrated into `IQ-TREE 2`, but they are available in different releases.
+    `AliSim` and `MAST-HMM` are integrated into `IQ-TREE 2`, but they are available in different releases.
 As a result, you need to individually download the latest version of `IQ-TREE 2` for both.

     Please download `ms` and `IQ-TREE 2` from the links above.
 For `Seqkit` and `R` packages, I prefer to download them from `Anaconda` as below.